icook/yota/docs/Validators.rst

     the block flag to return true.
 This is useful for things like notification of password strength, etc.

-.. py:module:: yota
+.. _builtin_validators:

 Builtin Validators
 =====================
 The default pattern for builtin Validators in Yota is to return a dictionary with a key 'message' containing the error.
-This is also the pattern that the builtin :class:`Nodes`'s except when rendering errors, and therefore is the recommended format when building your own validators.
+This is also the pattern that the builtin :class:`Node`'s except when rendering errors, and therefore is the recommended format when building your own validators.

 .. autoclass:: yota.validators.MinLengthValidator
 .. autoclass:: yota.validators.MaxLengthValidator
 .. autoclass:: yota.validators.MinMaxValidator
 .. autoclass:: yota.validators.RequiredValidator
+.. autoclass:: yota.validators.RegexValidator
 .. autoclass:: yota.validators.EmailValidator
+.. autoclass:: yota.validators.UsernameValidator
+.. autoclass:: yota.validators.PasswordStrengthValidator
 .. autoclass:: yota.validators.MatchingValidator
 .. autoclass:: yota.validators.IntegerValidator